LouisBrunner/dnd-multi-backend/packages/react-dnd-multi-backend/README.md

 ## Installation

-### NPM Installation

 ```sh
 npm install -S react-dnd-multi-backend
 ```

 You can then import the backend using `import { MultiBackend } from 'react-dnd-multi-backend'`.

-### Browser Installation

-Use the minified UMD build in the `dist` folder: https://www.jsdelivr.com/package/npm/react-dnd-multi-backend?path=dist%2Fumd.

-`react-dnd-multi-backend.min.js` exports a global `window.ReactDnDMultiBackend` when imported as a `<script>` tag and expects `window.React` and `window.ReactDnD` to be provided.

 ### Backends pipeline